nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 draft: true
 ---

-<span class="dropcap">I</span>n [part one](/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one) of this series, I discussed my initial exploration into scraping the various pages and APIs of the UCLA Registrar's online "[Schedule of Classes](https://sa.ucla.edu/ro/public/soc)" in order to extract enrollment data on classes at UCLA.
+<span class="dropcap">I</span>n [part one](/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one) of this series, I discussed my initial exploration into scraping the various pages and APIs of the UCLA Registrar's online [Schedule of Classes](https://sa.ucla.edu/ro/public/soc) in order to extract enrollment data on classes at UCLA.
 After experimenting with a couple of different languages and libraries, I settled on writing the scraper in Go.
 I finished part one by writing the code to scrape all of the subject areas offered for a term and all of the courses for a given subject area, but did not finish the code to scrape a section, as I realized that scraping sections meant we'd have to store the courses we previously scraped somewhere.

 This part of the post will finish up the discussion of the development of the scraper by covering how I stored the data I scraped – and finished up scraping all sections.
 I'll then discuss how I deployed the scraper onto AWS Lambda, various post-deployment bugs I encountered, and future improvements that could be made to the scraper.
 That's a lot, so let's hop right on in!